I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 On the other side of the island is the Grotto of Queen Horten, where amidst wild gardens a giant limestone cave offered refuge for the inhabitants during the tribal wars.
 With the island being only 18km long and 14 km wide, a bike offers a good choice for getting around.
 At every turn there is another beach, another idyllic spot.
 The Piscine Naturelle (a natural swimming hole) is reputedly one of the best spots for snorkelling in New Caledonia, where fish and corals of every kind fill the transparent waters.
 Other spots around the island are Kanumera Bay, Upi Bay and the lagoon of Oro Bay.

 Farewell Île des Pins, New Caledonia

-Back near the dock, the markets offered a spot of shopping.
-Like the markets I found on every island I visited in the Pacific, the stall holders proved incredibly relaxed - no hassling to buy, no haggling over prices.
+Back near the dock, the markets offered a spot for shopping.
+Like the markets I found on every island I visited in the Pacific, the stallholders proved incredibly relaxed - no hassling to buy, no haggling over prices.
 Up towards the ruins a few shops sold artwork, jewellery and clothes.